Mid-40s HR director at a corner-office desk, late afternoon golden hour, confronting a number on her laptop

 Three quick inputs.
 Real citations.
 An honest estimate of the productivity, turnover, and role-shrinkage cost of caregiver employees in your organization — and the slice Averyn is actually built to address.

 No signup to see the estimate.
-Optional email to receive the methodology one-pager.
+Optional email to save a printable, shareable report for your benefits committee.

 Three questions about your organization